Lightstreamer/Lightstreamer-example-Quickstart-client-java/README.md

 ## Lightstreamer Compatibility Notes

 - Compatible with Lightstreamer Java SE Client API v.
-2.5.2 or newer.
+3.0 or newer.
 - For Lightstreamer Allegro (+ Java SE Client API), Presto, Vivace.
+- For a version of this example compatible with Lightstreamer Java Client API version 2.5.2, please refer to [this tag](https://github.com/Weswit/Lightstreamer-example-Quickstart-client-java/tree/latest-for-client-2.x).